shashank-tiwari/Airflow-Data-Pipelines/README.md

-Steps for Airflow installation, setup and creating a very simple data pipeline based on udemy tutorial by Marc.
+This repo is to capture the steps for Airflow installation, setup and creating some simple data pipelines based on udemy tutorial by Marc.

 ### Installation & Quick Start